 The electrolytic capacitor has a stripe on it to denote the negative side of the capacitor.
 The positive side of the capacitor (which goes into the "+" on the board) is the other one!

 Hint: The LED orientation

 The LED has one lead longer than the other, and a flat on one side.
-The side with the shorter lead (the cathode) aligns with the flat on the silk screen.
+The side with the longer lead (the anode) goes into the hole on the board nearest the VCC test point.